Tomas-J-Gonzalez/tg/content/_index.md

 Find out [what I'm up to right now](/now/).
 Check out some of the [things I’ve built](/things).
 See what [books I’ve read](/reading).
 Find out [how I built this site](/colophon/).
 Take a look at [my CV](/cv/).
 Or read some of the kind [testimonials](/testimonials) my clients have written about working with me.
 You’ll find a few more hidden pages over on [my slashes page](/slashes).

-Elsewhere on the web, you can find me on [Github](https://github.com/harrycresswell) and [Codepen](https://codepen.io/harrycresswell).
+Elsewhere on the web, you can find me on [Github](https://github.com/tomasjgonzalez).
 I do have social media accounts, but I no longer use them.
 [Get in touch](/contact) if you have any questions or hit the [Reply by email](/writing/reply-by-email/) button at the end of any post.

 Head over to my [RSS feeds](/feeds/) page to subscribe to the content I publish on this site.
-Or sign up to my newsletter below, if that’s more your thing.